shalabhms/reliable-collections-cli/Contributing.md

 # Contributing

 Reliable Collections CLI welcomes any kind of contribution, whether it be reporting issues or sending pull requests.
-When contributing to this repository abide by the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

 ## Code changes